SillyCodingBros/minecraft-status-bot/Readme.md

 ## Acknowledgments

-- Thanks to **AugusDogus**'s [minecraft-status-bot](https://github.com/AugusDogus/minecraft-status-bot/) from which this project was forked.
+- Thanks to **AugusDogus**' [minecraft-status-bot](https://github.com/AugusDogus/minecraft-status-bot/) from which this project was forked.